lambdaclass/concrete/ROADMAP.md

      and `scripts/tests/check_collection_coherence.sh`; the gate must show the chosen verdict for incompatible dictionaries and prove the API cannot silently combine them.
-   - 1d.
-Keep `with_value_mut` / `modify` parked, not scheduled.
-Mutable scoped
+   - 1d. `with_value_mut` / `modify` — SHIPPED 2026-07-06 with the guard.
-     callbacks have a receiver/context aliasing hazard (`&mut self` plus a context that can reach the same container); ship them only if a workload requires single-element mutable borrowed access and a container-not-in-context gate enforces the invariant.
+     The receiver/context aliasing hazard (`&mut self` plus a context that can reach the same container) is rejected as `E0293` (container-not-in-context), gated in `check_callable_values.sh`.
+Was parked pending exactly that guard;
+     the guard landed, so the API is live.
    - 1e.
 Keep scalar `from(param)` returned references deeply deferred and evidence-gated.
 If ever added, they stay flat and scalar: no `Option`, `Result`, structs, arrays, containers, callback contexts, or generic